Restricted breed dogs

 My pet is missing – where do I go?

-Lost animals are held for a period of eight days as prescribed by the Domestic (Feral and Nuisance) Animal Act.
+Lost animals are held for a period of eight days which is set by the Domestic Animal Act.

 A release fee will be charged to reclaim your animal, and any unregistered animals will be required to be registered before they will be released to you.

-A penalty may also be issued by Council, as your dog or cat was deemed 'at large' prior to being taken to the pound.
+A penalty may also be issued if your dog or cat was found to be 'at large' before being taken to the animal shelter.

 The first action between neighbours about a noisy dog should be a quiet and calm talk about the problem.